 What if my 529 payment will not arrive until after the bill due date?

-- Online - Pay online through E-bill using a credit or debit card (subject to a convenience charge of 2.75% or a minimum of $3.00).
-Payments will post immediately.
+- Pay online through E-bill using a VISA or Mastercard (subject to a convenience charge of 2.75%).
+Payments post immediately.

 "Free" methods of payment (no 2.75% convenience charge)

 Electronic bill notifications (emails) are periodically sent to students and authorized users informing that a billing statement is available.
 Recipients of the email are expected to login to E-bill to view the bill.
-The billing schedule is available here.
+Students are responsible for checking email for electronic bill notification and making payment on time.
+Failure to pay the Student Account balance by the due date will result in class cancellation.

 Payment is required for the current account balance.
 A refund will be issued if there is an overpayment to the account.